nitikasingh21/DepthCraft-Mastering-Image-Generation-with-Stable-Diffusion/analysis_report.md

 ## Improvements for Future Work
 - **Super-Resolution Techniques**: Post-processing the images using super-resolution models could help retain detail in cases where input size is reduced.
 - **Additional Training**: Fine-tuning the model on custom datasets might help improve depth conditioning and generate more realistic results.

+# Section II

+## Can we generate images of different aspect ratios (use “Metadata/No
+crop/2_nocrop.png” to test this out) using SD?
+Comment on the generation quality with respect to the aspect ratio of 1:1 for the same image.